 I got my Yeti Colster Can/Bottle koozie for Christmas last year and I can vouch for the fact that it keeps a beer colder, longer, than any other koozie I’ve ever used.
 But the quality comes with a price.

-The Yeti Colster costs anywhere from $28-35 on Amazon at any given time.
+The Yeti Colster can cost anywhere from $28-35 depending on where you look.
 For some reason it varies, I’m not sure why (maybe supply and demand).
-At the time of this writing it was on sale for $28, which, while cheaper than what I paid when I bought one for a friend a few months back, is still not that cheap when it comes to a single koozie.
+At the time of this writing it I found it on sale for $28, which, while cheaper than what I paid when I bought one for a friend a few months back, is still not that cheap when it comes to a single koozie.
 And it’s because of the price tag that I decided to try and search out a viable alternative for a bit cheaper.

-This search lead me to the RTIC Can Cooler, which was $18 on Amazon when I purchased it earlier this week (the price also seems to fluctuate on this product as well).
-And considering I paid $36 for the Yeti when I bought it for a friend as a house warming gift, $18 seemed like a great deal… if it could live up to the quality of the Yeti Colster.
+This search lead me to the RTIC Can Cooler, which I purchased it earlier this week (the price also seems to fluctuate on this product as well).
+And considering I paid $36 for the Yeti when I bought it for a friend as a house warming gift, this seemed like a great deal… if it could live up to the quality of the Yeti Colster.

 Yeti Colster vs. RTIC Can Cooler